Office Hours: I’m here every morning at 7:30. To meet after school, please make an appointment.

 Class Participation/Journals/Quizzes: 40%

-Late assignment policy: Late assignments will be deducted one letter grade for every day past the due date
+Late assignment policy: Late assignments will be deducted one letter grade for every day past the due date.
+All late assignments will be accepted up to the end of the nine weeks for 50% credit.

 Make up work: Make up work is your responsibility.
 If you need to make up a test or quiz, schedule a time to do so with me (in a timely manner).
-When you are absent it is YOUR responsibility to come see me the next day and find out what you missed.
+When you are absent it is YOUR responsibility to check my website to find out what you missed.
 If you are missing for more than one day, you need to email me to find out what you missed.

 You need to make up tests within 1 week of returning to class after being absent, otherwise it will go in as a zero.